Biography: Matthew J. Wilson

 President Matthew J. Wilson

-Matthew Wilson was named the 17th President of The University of Akron by unanimous vote of The UA Board of Trustees on October 19, 2016.
-He had previously served as interim president since July 11, 2016.
-During his tenure, Wilson has consistently placed students first while emphasizing academic quality, innovation, research, flexibility in programming, globalization, and affordability.
+Matthew Wilson was named the 17th President of The University of Akron by unanimous vote of The UA Board of Trustees on October 19, 2016, after having served as interim president for about three months.
+In this capacity as President, Wilson has consistently placed students first while emphasizing academic quality, innovation, research, globalization, entrepreneurship, flexibility in programming, and affordability.

 Before his presidency, Wilson served as dean of The University of Akron School of Law from 2014-16.
 Under his leadership of Akron Law, Wilson implemented innovative and creative programming together with increased opportunities for practical learning and international engagement.
 During his tenure, first year student enrollment jumped about 40 percent bucking a national trend of declining law school enrollment.
 During this same period, Akron Law received a first-time, tier-one overall ranking (2015 Above the Law), several Top 25 specialty rankings, and various national awards.
 Wilson also led planning, oversight and fundraising for a debt-free, $21 million comprehensive renovation of the law school facilities.
-In addition, Wilson personally coaches the ABA client counseling lawyering skills teams at the law school.
-His teams were regional champions in both 2016 and 2017, and advanced to the national championships where they took 3rd place in the nation in 2016 and 9th place in 2017.
+In addition, Wilson still teaches international business law, oversees the law schools unique study abroad program in Japan and South Korea, and personally coaches the ABA client counseling lawyering skills teams at the law school.
+His Akron Law teams were regional champions in both 2016 and 2017, and advanced to the national championships where they finished in 3rd place in the nation in 2016 and in the top 10 in 2017.

 International business and law

-In addition to his administrative and academic background, President Wilson has more than 25 years of international experience in international business and law.
+In addition to his administrative and academic background, President Wilson has nearly 30 years of global experience in international business and law.
 Having entered academia in 2003, Wilson teaches and writes in the areas of international business law, intellectual property law, and Japanese law as well as domestic and international dispute resolution.